Honey and Beer Spice Cake

 Why haven’t I gotten my stupid shaggy hair cut yet?
 Don’t know.

-What the heck is going on with Frank on The Bachelorette and why did he has to go all the way to Tahiti to drop bombs?
+What the heck is going on with Frank on The Bachelorette and why did he have to go all the way to Tahiti to drop bombs?
 I do not know.

 Why the deep V?
 Why?